en_USEnglish

 Using ternary operators

 Another way to perform conditional rendering in React JS is to use ternary operators.
-This method is useful when you want to render different elements according to a condition.
-Here's an example of how to use ternary operators:
+This method is useful when you want to render differently depending on a condition.
+Here's an example using ternary operators:

 import React from 'react';